roberthart56/electronics_intro/README.md

 <img src="./img/perma_board.jpg" width="300" alt="perma"/>
 </figure>

-Now that they have a boar with a battery, they can make projects that incorporate motors or LED's that can be charged using a USB charger, and can run independently.
+Now that they have a board with a battery, they can make projects that incorporate motors or LED's that can be charged using a USB charger, and can run independently.
 Below is a little cart that I made using a box that contained a bar of soap.
 I call it the "soap box derby".

 <figure>
 <img src="./img/project.jpg" width="300" alt="project"/>